sblunt/orbitize/docs/index.rst

 - implementation of Hipparcos-Gaia catalog of accelerations fitting! (@semaphoreP)
 - implementation of residual plotting method for orbit plots (@Saanikachoudhary and @semaphoreP)
 - plot companion RVs (@chihchunhsu)
+- add documentation about referencing issues when modifying priors to tutorial (@wcroberson)

 **2.2.2 (2023-06-30)**